mlhartme/stool/client/documentation.md

 ### Workspace

-A workspace maps apps to stages.
-An app can be a Java War file or a Dockerfile.
+A workspace is a list of stages associated with the current directory tree.

 You'll typically work with workspaces like this: you have a checkout of the sources of one or multiple applications of yours.
-If the source code is Java, you build the war(s) with something like `mvn clean package`.
-To get a stage with that application, you create a workspace with `sc create`, which also creates a workspace mapping this app to the stages.
-You work with your stage (e.g. build it with `sc build`), and when you're done, you clean up with `sc delete`.
+If the source code is Java, you build and deploy the image with something like `mvn clean deploy`.
+Not that you generally have to deploy it because the a local Docker image is not available on a deparate Kubernetes cluster.
+To get a stage with that image, run `sc create`, which also creates a workspace with the newly created stages.
+You work with your stage (e.g. build it with `sc config` or `sc publish`), and when you're done, you clean up with `sc delete`.
 You can also use `sc attach` to work with existing stages, and `sc detach` to remove stages from a workspace without deleting them.

 Technically, the workspace is stored in `.backstage/workspace.yaml`

 The current workspace used by a Stool command is determined by searching the working directory and it parents for a workspace file.

+Instead of using workspaces, you can also use `sc` with an explict `-stage <name>` command instead.

 ### Current stages and stage indicator